 Just before you rush away and prepare your energy boost for your next tough session or competition, you may need to heed the words of the following study that looked at gastrointestinal (GI) discomfort related to carbohydrate-electrolyte consumption when exercising at high-intensity.
 The study looked at thirty-six adult and adolescent athletes during circuit training and used the same regime as above, i.e. 8%, and 6% C-E and placebo.

-Though discomfort levels were reported as modest throughout the study the overall finding was that stomach upset and side ache was highest in the 8% C-E. Finally, on carbohydrates this month, a study looked at benefits from 6% C-E consumption, in the form of a recognized sports drink, during a 1-hour cycle time-trial versus placebo in a group of trained cyclists after a 24-hour period of diet and exercise control.
-The outcome may prove startling to many, but the fact was that absolutely no difference was measurable in performance between the two groups in either distance covered or power output.
-The study conclude that provided glucose availability is optimized through a carefully controlled diet (57.4 Calories/kg energy and 9.1g/kg carbohydrate) and exercise regime for 24 hours then there is no benefit from consuming this sports drink during exercise.
-The nutrition basics approach referred to at the beginning of this review holds true in this case i.e. eat properly and rest!
-In a specific applied situation one study looked at nutritional strategies used by competitors in two-day mountain marathons and found that the competitors in longer events were more conscious of the needs to carry less food mass that is more energy dense than competitors in shorter distance events held over the same two-day duration.
+Though discomfort levels were reported as modest throughout the study, the overall finding was that stomach upset, and side ache was highest in the 8% C-E. Finally, on carbohydrates this month, a study looked at benefits from 6% C-E consumption, in the form of a recognized sports drink, during a 1-hour cycle time-trial versus placebo in a group of trained cyclists after 24 hours of diet and exercise control.
+The outcome may prove startling to many, but the fact was that no difference was measurable in performance between the two groups in either distance covered or power output.
+The study concludes that provided glucose availability is optimized through a carefully controlled diet (57.4 Calories/kg energy and 9.1g/kg carbohydrate) and exercise regime for 24 hours then there is no benefit from consuming this sports drink during exercise.
+The nutrition basics approach referred to at the beginning of this review holds in this case, i.e. eat properly and rest!
+In a specific applied situation, one study looked at nutritional strategies used by competitors in two-day mountain marathons and found that the competitors in longer events were more conscious of the needs to carry less food mass that is more energy dense than competitors in shorter distance events held over the same two-day duration.

 On the flip side, the study also established that the longer distance competitors attained a higher level of dehydration directly affecting performance.
 In conclusion, all competitors need to drink more fluids throughout such events, and those competitors in the shorter distance events should carry and consume more energy-dense foods.